"The greatest power is often simple patience."

 Maintaining boundaries: The King surrenders power over others' lives while keeping responsibility for his own realm.

-Being available: The King makes himself available for counsel and support while not taking over.
+Being available: The King makes himself available for counsel and support without taking over.
 He offers guidance without controlling outcomes.

 Accepting consequences: The King allows people to experience the natural consequences of their choices, even when those consequences are painful.